 One night I reserved for myself the duty of tackling the Boss, a man I wanted badly.
 When we made our rush, I vaulted over the heads of the crowd around the table and gripped the man.
 All the lights went out, but I stuck to the Boss and got a hitch on him.
 Someone kicked me on the ankle, and I was crippled for nearly a month.
 On the night in question, nineteen of us captured over sixty.
 When we escorted the lot over to the camp, I had to be carried on the back of a big black trooper.
 Next morning I fined the lot ten pounds each, giving my kicking Boss the extra privilege of contributing fifty pounds.
 All the fines were paid.

 of the Police, and after a time, an unfortunate woman was

-Scores of other exciting incidents made life on the
+Scores of other exciting incidents made life on the Palmer

 active enough, and one had always to be prepared for